This effort is part of the larger Bitcoin Core project and community, which is about creating and maintaining reference implementations of bitcoin.

 - There is a design system page includes all the common colors, icons, text styles, components, etc.

-- Agreed-upon changes should be merged into the main and/or design system pages.
+- Agreed-upon changes should be merged into the main file, which is then republished.

 - Changes should be exported to these design docs here.
 The “Design docs page” includes all the visuals that are exported to this site, so they can easily be updated later if needed.